Actifio/ActPowerCLI/README.md

 ```
 udstask mountimage -image $imageid -systemprops "vmname=$awsNewVMName,RegionCode=$awsRegion,nicInfo0-SecurityGroupId=$awsSecurityGroupID,nicInfo0-subnetId=$awsSubnetID,CloudType=aws,volumeType=$awsVolumeType,NetworkId=$awsNetworkID,AccessKeyID=$accesskeyid,SecretKey=$secretkey" -nowait
 ```
-So to determine each value lets look at the method we can use
+So to determine each value lets look at the method we can use the following methods:

 #### imageid